 Description: Instruction in the operation and function industrial control circuits and devices.
 Emphasis is placed on the student's ability to diagram, wire and troubleshoot a variety of circuits, control devices and actuators.

-- 1. Introduction - a.
-Describe the purpose of the Lockout / Tagout procedures used in industry. - b.
-Explain the importance of an equipment ground connection. - c.
-Describe the operation of 3-phase power. - d.
-Use a voltmeter to verify supply voltage. - e.
-Use a voltmeter to check a fuse. - 2.
-Control Transformers - a.
+- 1. Control Transformers - a.
 Describe the operation of a transformer and give its schematic symbol. - b.
 Calculate the turns ratio of a transformer. - c.
 Calculate the secondary voltage of a transformer given the input voltage and turns ratio. - d.
 Test a control transformer using a meter. - e.
-Size a control transformer given an application - 3.
+Size a control transformer given an application - 2.
 Control Logic - a.
 Describe the function of an indicator lamp and give its schematic symbol - b.
 Describe the function of a pushbutton switch and give its schematic symbol. - c.
 Describe the function of a selector switch and give its schematic symbol. - d.
 Describe the function of a ladder diagram - e.
-Describe the six elements of control logic. - 4.
+Describe the six elements of control logic. - 3.
 Control Relays and Motor Starters - a.
 Describe the function of a control relay and give its schematic symbols. - b.
 Describe the function of a magnetic motor starter and how it differs from a control relay. - c.
 Connect and operate a two wire motor control circuit. - d.
 Connect and operate a three wire motor control circuit. - e.
-Connect and operate a multiple operator station three wire motor control circuit. - 5.
-Troubleshooting - a.
-Use a meter to test a manual switch. - b.
-Use a meter to test a control relay. - c.
-Use a meter to test a motor starter. - d.
-Use a meter to test an overload relay. - e.
-Use a meter to test the windings of a 3-phase motor. - f.
-Use a meter to measure voltage in a circuit. - g.
-Use a meter to measure voltage drop in a circuit.
+Connect and operate a multiple operator station three wire motor control circuit. - 4.
+Reversing Motor Control - a.
+Describe the function of a reversing magnetic motor starter. - b.
+Describe the function of an interlock. - c.
+Connect a reversing motor control circuit with an interlock. - d.
+Describe the function of automatic and manual modes. - e.
+Describe the operation of a hand-off-automatic control circuit. - 5.
+Timers - a.
+Describe the function of an on-delay timer. - b.
+Describe the function of and off-delay timer. - c.
+Use a meter to test a time delay relay. - 6.
+Motor Braking - a.
+Describe the function of braking in motor control. - b.
+List motor braking methods. - 7.
+Reduced voltage motor starting - a.
+Describe reduced voltage motor starting methods.